frankt716/cse-191-fall23/rec02.md

 *Propositions* are defined *inductively* as follows:
   - propositional variables are propositions
   - T and F are propositions
-  - if p is a proposition, then ¬ p is a proposition
+  - if P is a proposition, then ¬ P is a proposition
-  - if p and q are propositions, then p ∧ q is a proposition
+  - if P and Q are propositions, then P ∧ Q is a proposition
-  - if p and q are propositions, then p ∨ q is a proposition
+  - if P and Q are propositions, then P ∨ Q is a proposition
-  - if p and q are propositions, then p ⇨ q is a proposition
+  - if P and Q are propositions, then P ⇨ Q is a proposition

 By composing propositions with logical symbols, we can form more complicated propositions such as "is-wednesday ⇨ is-raining", and "¬ (is-raining) ∨ is-wednesday ⇨ is-wednesday", etc.